BoyanGu-Git/Coursera-Capstone/README.md

 # IBM Data Science Professional Certificate | Applied Data Science Capstone

-1. Segmenting and Clustering Neighborhoods in Toronto:
+Project 1.
+Segmenting and Clustering Neighborhoods in Toronto:
 Use the Beautifulsoup Python package to scrape websites and parse HTML code.
 Use the Foursquare API and k-means clustering to segment and cluster the neighborhoods in Toronto.

-2. Recommendations on Location and Food Type of a Restaurant Targeting Tourists in New York Scrappe data from website and retrieve location data of tourism-related venues from Foursquare API.
+Project 2.
+Recommendations on Location and Food Type of a Restaurant Targeting Tourists in New York:
+Scrappe data from website and retrieve location data of tourism-related venues from Foursquare API.
 Utilize k-means clustering to cluster tourism-related venues in New York.
 Analyze the competition levels and popular food types in each cluster.